ActiveBrainAtlas/Datajoint_Interface/project_schemas/atlas_schema/pipeline/README.md

 This folder will house the python code to control the models.
 This is where the extraction, rotation, scaling, normalizing, et al will be placed.
+# views
+The GUI programs for aligning the images go here.